 SASKATOON -- The eligibility for first-dose immunization in Saskatchewan is 12 and older.

-Anyone who received heir first dose before May 15 can book their second dose.
 Priority for second doses will be given to those diagnosed with or being treated for cancer and those who have received solid organ transplants.

 Patients starting or established on B cell depletion monoclonal antibody therapy (including Rituximab and Ocrelizumab) are eligible to receive their second doses with a minimum interval of 28 days from their first vaccine dose.